Previous lesson: From zero to calculator

 >>> # Hi, this would be invalid syntax outside of a comment >>> # x = 5 (just to show that code after a comment does nothing) >>> x # x is not defined because the above assignment was in a comment, and thus was not executed Traceback (most recent call last): File "<stdin>", line 1, in <module> NameError: name 'x' is not defined

-This might seem like a silly feature, but comments are extremely useful to explain to people reading the source code what your code is doing and why.
+This might seem like a silly feature (it did to me when I was ten), but comments are extremely useful to explain to people reading the source code what your code is doing and why, or even as reminders for your own future self.
 Sure, not necessary for little programs like this, but for complicated projects with hundreds or thousands of lines of code, comments are essential.

 Also note that hash signs inside a string get neutralized without needing to be backslashed: